concur/developer.concur.com/api-preview/receipts/3_receipttypes.markdown

 ## Supported Receipt Types

-Receipts can any of the following types
+Receipts can be any of the following types

  - [Air](#air-receipt)
  - [Car Rental](#car-rental-receipt)